-Canadian tax basics
+Canadian tax return basics

 The Canadian tax year runs January-December.
 Though you may have noticed tax being deducted from your payslip already, you need to file your own taxes after the end of the tax year to make sure that the correct amount of tax has been paid.
-Tax season usually starts in February for the preceding year i.e. in February 2017, tax returns for 2016 will be filed.
+Tax season usually starts in February for the preceding year i.e. in February 2018, tax returns for 2017 will be filed.

 The deadline for filing taxes is the end of April.
 If you haven’t filed by then but do not owe any taxes, then it is no issue.
 If you do however owe any taxes in addition to what you have already paid, then there will be a penalty to pay.

 Whether you are eligible for a refund or not depends on a variety of factors.
 Keep in mind though that you will never get 100% of the tax you have paid back.
 A certain amount of tax, as well as E.I (Employment Insurance) and CPP (Canadian Pension Plan) must still be deducted from your income, even if you’re in Canada on a working holiday.

 what is a t4 and why you need it for your tax return